iXab3r/EyeAuras.Wiki/actions/send-telegram-message.md

 title: Send Telegram Message
 description: allows you to connect to Telegram and send messages via the Telegram framework
 published: true
-date: 2024-03-31T21:53:52.979Z
+date: 2024-03-31T21:55:48.680Z
 tags:
 editor: markdown
 dateCreated: 2023-06-18T15:01:39.519Z
 ---

-The "Send Telegram Message" Action in EyeAuras allows you to connect to Telegram and send messages via the Telegram framework.
+The "Send Telegram Message" Action in EyeAuras allows you to connect to **Telegram** and send messages via the Telegram Bot framework.

+> Use [Telegram Message trigger](/en/triggers/telegram-message) to configure reactions to messages send by this action or other users in a group.
+{.is-info}

 Please note that it's not currently possible to send messages impersonating a real user.

 # Setting up Telegram Bot / Group